bitcoin-dot-org/Bitcoin.org/_includes/guide_transactions.md

-Previous versions of Bitcoin Core provided a feature which prevented transaction signers from using the method described above to cancel a time-locked transaction, but a necessary part of this feature was disabled to prevent DOS attacks.
+Previous versions of Bitcoin Core provided a feature which prevented transaction signers from using the method described above to cancel a time-locked transaction, but a necessary part of this feature was disabled to prevent denial of service attacks.
 A legacy of this system are four-byte [sequence numbers][sequence number]{:#term-sequence-number}{:.term} in every input.
 Sequence numbers were meant to allow multiple signers to agree to update a transaction; when they finished updating the transaction, they could agree to set every input's